SparksNetwork/sparks-angular-firebase/README.md

     /client
       /src # started with ng cli
         /app
-          /features # modules that route components, maps to route structure /project
+          /features # modules that route components, maps to route structure, including:
+            /appbar # encompasses all routes that use the appbar at the top of the page /auth # logging in and logging out

-          /core # service modules that are imported at the app level and made available to rest of app /sn-domain # services that connect to backend /shared # component modules that are imported in multiple places /sn-ui # generic components reused by many /dist
+          /core # service modules that are imported at the app level and made available to rest of app /snauth # thin wrapper over singletons (actually these should be provided values?)
+            /sndomain # services that connect to backend /shared # component modules that are imported in multiple places /snui # generic components reused by many /dist
         /bundled # result of ng build:client, target path deployed by firebase hosting /ngfactory # result of ng build:ssr, referenced by server-side express server running in `/functions/server/src/client`